EGA-archive/ega-fuse-client/README.md

 ```
 or

-The fuse layer can also be started, stopped and restarted using shell script ./fuseclient.sh as:
+In Linux the fuse layer can also be started, stopped and restarted using shell script ./fuseclient.sh as:

 ```
 ./fuseclient.sh start "--cf=CREDENTIAL_FILE_PATH"